 White pepper Muntok - how does it taste?

-Muntok Pepper white tastes sharp, strictly cool, with a light, sweet aftertaste, and also has aroma notes of eucalyptus and hay.
-Nowadays Pepper is used in pretty much every dish.
-Use the white pepper in light dishes, where you want to bring in the sharper, rather than its woody flavor.
+Muntok Pepper white tastes sharp, strictly cold, light, sweet aftertaste, and has aroma notes of eucalyptus and hay.
+Nowadays, Pepper is used in pretty much every dish.
+Use the white Pepper in light meals, where you want to bring in the sharper, rather than its woody flavor.
 Consequently, it refines fish, poultry, salads, light sauces, and also pineapples.

-I always have white pepper on the table, preferably in a pepper mill.
+I always have white Pepper on the table, preferably in a pepper mill.
 With this, I season all dishes for an extra hot flavor.
-Ground pepper quickly loses its aroma and should be consumed quickly.
+Ground pepper quickly loses its aroma and should be consumed promptly.
 Therefore I use a pepper mill to grind it fresh when I need it.

 You can also use Muntok Pepper to make your pepper mixture.
 Just put your favorite peppers in a mill.
 There is always something new to discover in the world of spices and flavors.

 Muntok pepper comes from Bangka, an Indonesian island of Sumatra.
 It is one of the most sold white peppers in Europe, as it is grown in large quantities and for a long time at the place of origin.
 In recent years, however, production has declined sharply due to the depleted soil.
 As a reason, pepper prices rose to astronomical heights.

 Where does Pepper grow?

 Pepper is a tropical tendril plant, and it grows in the following regions of the world.

 - Southeast Asia such as Indonesia, Thailand, Vietnam and Malaysia